 Transcranial Direct Current Stimulation (tDCS)

 This is a type of brain stimulation that uses direct electrical currents to stimulate a particular part of the brain.
 The current used is of low intensity (not to be confused with electroshock or electroconvulsive therapy that uses extremely high current levels).
 The stimulation used can act to either excite neuronal activity (‘anodal stimulation’) or reduce neuronal activity (‘cathodal stimulation).
 Each session typically lasts between 20- 30 minutes.
-There are 2 types of tDCS that we use:
+There are 2 types of tDCS that we use (and which can be done in the office or at home):

 The Safe and Sound Protocol (SSP)

-This is a sound-based intervention that is done over 5 consecutive days (an hour each day) to calms emotional and physiological states and hence reduces stress and auditory sensitivities.
+This is a sound-based intervention that is done over 5-10 consecutive days (and which can be done in the office or at home) to calms emotional and physiological states and hence reduces stress and auditory sensitivities.
 This allows improvement in various sensory, emotional and cognitive areas.
 Specific conditions that are shown to benefit from SSP include:

 - Social and emotional difficulties